No-Name-Yet-Exist/Conceptual-Topology/releases/markdowns/semantic-circulation.md

 ```

 ![alt text](https://github.com/No-Name-Yet-Exist/Conceptual-Topology/blob/main/releases/resources/meaning-circulates/this-is-dog.png?raw=true)
+In PCA space, this is typically observed as a linear alignment—
+a directed semantic path between referent and concept,
+with identity preserved via mutual reversibility.

+### Communicative Triangle
-**Communicative Triangle: This dog is beatiful**
-This sentence has a triangular communicative structure.
+**This dog is beatiful** - This sentence exhibits a triangular communicative structure, where three elements interact to produce a unified semantic impression.

 ```
 This dog is beatiful